About Cranial Osteopathy

 About Primary Respiratory Mechanism (PRM)

 The PRM is a very small motion consisting of very small amplitude.
-It can take from 30 to 90 seconds for one cycle of motion.
+It can take from 30 to 90 seconds for motion to move from one direction to another.
 Tension in the body can disturb the PRM and, therefore, using a finely-tuned sense of touch, the Osteopath can sense from where this disturbance may be coming.
 This may even be away from the actual site of pain that the patient originally presented with.
 It can also give the Osteopath an overall sense of how the body is feeling, be that healthy, or stressed and tired.
-Treatment involves rebalancing the PRM so that through its self-healing capabilities, the body will be able to function at its optimum health.
+Treatment involves rebalancing the PRM so that through its self-healing capabilities, the body may be able to function at its optimum health.

 The benefits of Cranial Osteopathy

-Cranial Osteopathy treats the whole body so while it can be very effective in treating the presenting symptoms, a wide range of conditions can benefit from the treatment.
+Cranial Osteopathy treats the whole body so while it may hep to treat the presenting symptoms, a wide range of conditions may benefit from the treatment.
 These may include: